NickJC01/TMSim/README.md

 Wildcards (\*literal asterisk\*) can be used in rules:

 Read wildcard:
-	- '\*literal asterisk\*' in a READ position matches any symbol in that tape cell.
+	- `*` in a READ position matches any symbol in that tape cell.
 Write wildcard:
-	- '\*literal asterisk\*' in a WRITE position means "leave the symbol unchanged" on that tape.
+	- `*` in a WRITE position means "leave the symbol unchanged" on that tape.
 Next state wildcard:
-	- If next state is '\*literal asterisk\*', the machine stays in the same state.
+	- If next state is `*`, the machine stays in the same state.

 Breakpoint (!): You can end a rule with '!' to pause after that rule is executed like found in the Morphett system.